Pro-Trump Lawyer Sidney Powell Says ‘No Reasonable Person' Believes Election Claims Were ‘Statements of Fact'

 The new argument from Powell, who had aggressively promoted claims that the election was rigged against former President Donald Trump, came Monday in a court filing asking a federal judge to dismiss the $1.3 billion defamation suit filed by Dominion Voting Systems in January.

-Dominion, whose voting systems were used in numerous states in the 2020 contest, claims that Powell and other prominent election-theft conspiracists, including Trump's personal lawyer Rudy Giuliani and MyPillow CEO Mike Lindell, have caused "irreparable harm" to the company.
+Dominion, whose voting machines were used in numerous states in the 2020 contest, claims that Powell and other prominent election theft conspiracists, including Trump's personal lawyer, Rudy Giuliani, and MyPillow CEO Mike Lindell, have caused "irreparable harm" to the company.

 Trump's lawyers distanced themselves from Powell shortly thereafter — but she went on to file lawsuits making similar claims about the race being stolen from Trump and rife with fraud, aiming to decertify the vote results in key states.